History of the New Jersey Devils: 2001–2007: A third Cup and the lockout

-Led by the Patrik Elias–Jason Arnott–Petr Sykora line ("The A Line"), Bobby Holik and the goaltending of Martin Brodeur, the Devils reached the Stanley Cup Finals for the second-straight year in 2001.
-They lost the series, however, to the Colorado Avalanche despite leading 3–2 and having Game 6 on home ice; Brodeur had a subpar series, with a save percentage under .900, and was bested by Colorado and future Hockey Hall of Fame goaltender Patrick Roy.
+Led by the Patrik Elias–Jason Arnott–Petr Sykora line ("The A Line"), Bobby Holik and the goaltending of Martin Brodeur, the Devils reached the Stanley Cup Final for the second-straight year in 2001.
+They lost the series, however, to the Colorado Avalanche despite leading 3–2 and having game six on home ice; Brodeur had a subpar series, with a save percentage under .900, and was bested by Colorado and future Hockey Hall of Fame goaltender Patrick Roy.
 The team's strong regular season was recognized at the NHL's annual awards that year, with John Madden becoming the first player in franchise history to win the Frank J. Selke Trophy (for top defensive forward), along with Brodeur and Scott Stevens named as finalists for the Vezina Trophy (top goaltender) and Norris Trophy (top defenseman) awards, respectively.

 In the 2001–02 season, New Jersey were expected to be contenders once again, and they finished the season as the third best team in the Atlantic Division, with 95 points.
 The Devils entered the playoffs as the sixth seed, but lost in the first round to the third-seeded Carolina Hurricanes.

 The Devils present President George W. Bush with a jersey after winning the 2003 Stanley Cup championship.